xbvarlik/Recipe/README.md

 ## TODO

-- Change every attribute of every UpdateDto to nullable
+- Introduce Steps attribute to the Recipe entity

 ## Research